mypsik/torela/en/events/index.md

 PLAY-MORNINGS

-**07.10 (10.00-13.00) - Play-morning**
-We'll offer you snacks and coffee!
-Participation fee 7 € (child + parent), another child of the same family +3€.

-**10.10 (10.00-13.00) - Play-morning**
-We'll offer you snacks and coffee!
-Participation fee 7 € (child + parent), another child of the same family +3€.

-**14.10 (10.00-13.00) - Play-morning + MAHKMED.EU + Babybox**
-This Thursday our play-morning is special because we introduce cloth diapers!
-All those interested in reusable diapers are very welcome to see the different types of diapers and manufacturers.
-Also BABYBOX is introducing their box with all necessary thing for newborn child.
-Entry is free of charge with children under the age of one and for others the participation fee is 5 €.

-**16.10 (16.00-20.00) - Kids fashion pop-up evening**
-Estonian cildren fashion brands are coming and you can look and buy their products.
-Brands coming: Safal Kids, Nipsti.
-Entry is FREE!

-**17.10 (10.00-13.00) - Play-morning**
-We'll offer you snacks and coffee!
-Participation fee 7 € (child + parent), another child of the same family +3€.

 **21.10 (10.00-13.00) - Play-morning + essential oils for immune support**
 Külvi is coming and talks how to support immune system with essential oils!
 We'll offer you snacks and coffee!
 Participation fee 10 € (child + parent), another child of the same family +3€.